momostarsky/imebra_git/docs/index.rst

 ..
-Imebra documentation master file, created by sphinx-quickstart on Mon Jan 11 19:08:56 2016.
+Dicomhero documentation master file, created by sphinx-quickstart on Mon Jan 11 19:08:56 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.